 In addition, it must have an electronic controller that can generate the actuation inputs for the vibration system that can cause the desired power spectral density on the surface of the table that is adjacent to the test sample.

 Our vertical vibration system can apply random vibrations on a shipping container as per ASTM specifications.
 This machine offers features such as a hydraulic system and an independent controller developed by Real Vibrations.

 Furthermore, the system allows for the reproduction of PSD recordings generated by our Data Recorder or other devices, which is essential when obtaining results that are closer to real conditions, since, as outlined in the ASTM D4728 – 17 standard, whenever possible, the random vibration tests must be based on representative field data with the purpose of obtaining more reliable results when comparing lab test results with the real effects of shipping in the field.

-When combined with vertical vibrations, this machine does not only meet the vibration testing standards of ASTM, but also allows companies to go one step further in the protection of shipped goods.
+When combined with vertical vibrations, the Pitch & Roll module does not only meet the ASTM D4728 vibration testing standards, but also allows companies to go one step further in the protection of shipped goods.

 At Safe Load Testing Technologies we have a track record of two decades in the transport simulation industry.
 We are one of the leading companies in the world that can develop personalized equipment with patented technology and ready to deploy.

 Do you want to know more about the ASTM D4728 testing method and how to comply with it?
 Contact us and let’s talk about how we can help you.